ssharma2712/Little-Bootstraps/README.md

 <br />

-In the third step, aggregate ML phylogenies from all little samples to compute BCLs and precision (standard error, SE) using the ``lb_aggregator``  function in the lb_aggregator.R file.
+In the third step, aggregate ML phylogenies from all little samples to compute BCLs using the ``lb_aggregator``  function in the lb_aggregator.R file.
 Inputs for the lb_aggregator function are:

 ```
 lb_aggregator(path, tree_format, candiate_tree, s = NULL, r = NULL, output_tree = NULL)